andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

  ## 1) Template Policies

- In this mode policies are pre-configured, providing SoD across a set of pre-defined group roles.
+ In this mode policies are pre-configured, providing an RBAC implementation across a set of pre-defined group roles.

  Policies scoped at the compartment level are based on freeform tags applied to the compartments.
 These tags define a specific Landing Zone deployment, the compartment type and consumer groups.
 The module takes an input variable that is used to lookup the tagged compartments.